Ashjha75/javaDEV/Spring/SomeBasics.md

 Few Classes are called Java Beans,Pojo(Plain Old Java Object) and some are called Component or Beans classes.
 ``

-- `Java Beans` : these class not contain any business logic and they are used to store the data using getter and setter.
+- `Java Beans` : these class not contain any business logic, and they are used to store the data using getter and setter.
 - `Pojo` : If any class that can be executed directly by Jdk without the need of 3rd party library is called Pojo.
-- `Component` : These classes are used to store the business logic and they are called beans because they are managed by spring container.
+- `Component` : These classes are used to store the business logic, and they are called beans because they are managed by spring container.

 # Strategy Pattern: